hopsoft/turbo_boost-streams/README.md

 #         |- The JavaScript method to invoke (can use dot notation)
 ```

-📘 The JavaScript method will be invoked on all matching elements when a `selector` is passed.
+📘 The JavaScript method will be invoked on all matching elements if a `selector` is present.

-### Implementation Details

-The `turbo_stream.invoke` method creates a `turbo-stream` HTML element which wraps a JSON payload.
+The `invoke` method creates a `turbo-stream` HTML element which wraps a JSON payload.
 When this element enters the DOM, Turbo Streams executes the `invoke` action on the client with the JSON payload.

 ```ruby